Camp Athens

 Travel information

-If you’re arriving by private vehicle, please arrive between 3 and 4 p.m. on July 27.
-We are unable to provide early check-in since our staff is involved with camp planning prior to 3 p.m.
-For extenuating circumstances, please reach out to the camp director.
+If you’re arriving by private vehicle, please plan to arrive between 3 and 4 p.m. on July 26.
+We are unable to provide early check-in since our staff is involved with camp planning until 3 p.m.
+(For extenuating circumstances, please reach out to the camp director.)
+Plan to pick up your camper(s) on Sunday, Aug.
+2, between 9 and 10 a.m.